A Concise Guide to Building a Fintech App

 Subscription payment management in the Truebill app.
 Source: Truebill

-- Cryptocurrency purchases and trading.
-With crypto markets firmly established in the financial world, fintechs emerge to help users buy and sell digital currencies and receive trading insights.
+With crypto markets firmly established in the financial world, fintechs have emerged to help users buy and sell digital currencies and receive trading insights.
 This industry is highly competitive, so creating a smart and secure cryptocurrency app is essential.
 BitPay and CoinBase are good illustrations of cryptocurrency fintech apps.

-- Investments.
 Mobile fintech has made buying and trading stocks and securities more accessible and straightforward.
 Robo-advisors — online services that automate investments and help users build strong investment portfolios based on algorithm-driven insights — are increasingly popular in this niche.
-Examples: Wealthsimple, Robinhood.

 Investment portfolio recommendations in the Wealthsimple app.
 Source: Wealthsimple

-- Crowdfunding platforms.
 These platforms allow anyone to raise funds for an early-stage project or social cause and integrate membership-based payments.
 A great alternative to traditional loans or peer-to-peer lending, crowdfunding is more popular than ever; the crowdfunding market is expected to reach US$24 billion by 2027.

 The regtech app 6clicks automates risk assessments and reviews.
 Source: App Store

-Regardless of the type of fintech project, to survive and succeed in this market, you need to define your fintech application’s specific goals, learn your demographic and the features the user base demands, and get to know the existing solutions in your niche.
-After it’s all done and you have a distinct idea of what you want to develop, you’ll need a team of seasoned developers to discuss your project’s architecture, required integrations, and the scope of work overall.
+Regardless of the type of fintech project, to survive and succeed in this market, you need to define your application’s specific goals, learn your demographic and the features the user base demands, and understand the existing solutions in your niche.
+After it’s all done and you know what you want to develop, you’ll need a team of seasoned developers to discuss your project’s architecture, required integrations, and the scope of work overall.

 At MadAppGang, we’ve been building solutions in the financial industry for over a decade and know how to develop a fintech app with top-class security measures and seamless UX.
 Check out the scope of our fintech software development services to learn more about our expertise.